Skip to main content

 Description

 The Randomness-audited Wheel-of-Fortune is an arcade-like product, designed to be fun and interesting.
-The user chooses the wheel speed, presses the “start game” button and the wheel begins to rotate, while specific visual and sound effects are running.
-The result is displayed on the LCD screen, along with statistics.
+The user chooses the number of full rotations, presses the “start game” button and the wheel begins to rotate.
+When it stops, the result is displayed on the LCD screen, along with fairness statistics.
 The project uses an entropy source - the jitter from an unconnected analog pin – to create a carnival experience.
 At the same time, fairness is guaranteed by the chi-square test and the distribution of the results is logged on an SD card for external audit.

 Motivation